kdavidmoore/angular-101/README.md

 # AngularJS 101

-## Learning AngularJS

-Demonstrate basic functionality.
+## A series of exercies that demonstrate the basics of AngularJS

 [I learned this at DigitalCrafts](https://www.digitalcrafts.com)